 These vehicles give young people with disabilities access to new places and experiences.
 Lord's Taverners minibuses are based on the current Ford Transit model, with a diesel engine.
 Please note that the Lord's Taverners are unable to support schools that cater for socially disadvantaged children, or mainstream schools for children with behavioural problems.

-Applications to the programme can be submitted at any time and are reviewed at the end of each quarter.
+Applications to the programme can be submitted at any time.

 Lords Taverners Minibus Programme (Video)